tc10815/ParkEzAI/README.md

   - [x] Identify overparked cars (cars parked beyond time limit)
 - [x] **Step 3:** Implement **[Functional Requirements 3.1, 3.2, and 3.3](#3-parking-lot-status)** by integrating Step 2's scripts with Django
   - [x] Create a API JPEG upload receiver for camera feeds (currently Coldwater, MI, but will work with any future lots)
-  - [x] Create auto uploader for Coldwater lot, uploads to ParkEzAi every 30 minutes
+  - [x] Create auto uploader for Coldwater lot, uploads to ParkEz AI every 30 minutes
   - [x] **[Functional Requirement 3.2](#3-parking-lot-status)**: Create view that shows lots to public, included occupancy and best space
   - [x] **[Functional Requirement 3.1](#3-parking-lot-status)**: Create view with search that shows all available parking lots (including placeholders) to public
   - [x] **[Functional Requirement 3.3](#3-parking-lot-status)**: Create a API endpoint that usable for general external websites and apps that shows public lot data